10 Tips to Maximizing Value from Your Dreaded Performance Review

 Know what the measurement scale means and to what you’ll be compared.
 You should be compared to the requirements of your goals and your position - not against some other goal or position.

-I once had a Maintenance Manager on my team who wanted to grade all of his mechanics as ‘Exceeding Requirements’ because they were so much more talented and capable than most of the production operators.
-He failed to recognize that the mechanics were supposed to be better!
+I once had a Maintenance Manager on my team who wanted to grade all of his mechanics as ‘Exceeding Requirements’ because he felt they were much more talented and capable than most of the production operators.
+He failed to recognize that the mechanics were supposed to be higher skilled!
 They were paid much more than operators and their job description requirements held them to a much higher standard than the operators.
 He should have been grading them against the right bar - and against each other when normalizing his grading - not against a lower expectation or different group.
 Correcting this error was traumatic for the manager and the team.

 3. Don’t Expect an ‘Exceeds’ rating just because a goal was tough!

 If you take on a tough goal and just barely meet the goal, don’t expect an ‘Exceeds Requirements’ rating just because the goal was tough.
 You met a goal.
 Period.
 Your rating should be ‘Met Requirements.’
 “But, but, but … it was a really difficult goal,” you blubber.
 Yes, it was tough and that will be noticed and will benefit you in other ways - like in being noticed by career influencing leaders, and having your name come up in succession planning.
+It is okay to include comments on the degree of difficulty, but the rating is agnostic of difficulty.

 4. Failure is okay

 If you are truly taking on difficult challenges, you will fail to reach the goal occasionally.
 Think about it - if you always hyper-achieve all of your goals, are you really taking on tough assignments and stretching yourself?
 It’s okay to get a poor rating occasionally on really tough goals.
 It’s also fair game to note that the goal was exceptionally tough, but don’t expect to be graded ‘Met Requirements’ if you didn’t get there.
 Your efforts are still going to be noteworthy and beneficial to your career.
 Leaders will be interested to see your integrity, maturity and resilience in how you respond to the missed goal.
+Do you crumble under criticism or rise above it with renewed vigor and changes in your methods?

-5. Listen to Understand and Take Time to Reflect
+5. Listen to Understand and Be Coachable

 If your manager is doing their job, they will include comments about things you can do better.
 LISTEN to really understand their perspective.
 Do not be super sensitive and emotional about it.
 Be professional.
 It’s okay to say “I’ll need some time to reflect upon this point and would like to discuss it more later.”
 Note that ‘later’ doesn’t mean ‘never.’
+Come back to them within 48 hours and ask some clarifying questions to demonstrate that you are taking their input seriously.
+Thank your boss for their perspective and tell them what specifically you are going to do differently in the future to address the gap or the perceived gap.
+This is what is called ‘being coachable’ and is an absolute must ability for anyone looking to advance in their career.
+Being defensive about valid criticism is a sure-fired way to end your leadership journey.

-7. Make sure you get critical feedback
+6. Make sure you get critical feedback

 If your manager didn’t provide any constructive input, ask them for it.
 Bluntly.
 You need this input and it’s their job to give it to you.
 This will demonstrate a high maturity level and self confidence.
 Do not accept an answer that suggests there is nothing more you should, or need, to improve.
+If there is still no criticism for your performance in your current position, ask them for input as to what you should work on for your next desired position.

-8. Be Professional - Always
+7. Be Professional - Always

 If you think your boss is a worthless pile of dung, keep your opinion to yourself.
 Don’t engage in malicious gossip.
+Yes - not all bosses are kind people with your best interest at heart - but most are - or are at least relatively neutral.
+There are very few true alligators out there (Although they do exist!).
 If you can, privately give your boss some constructive and actionable feedback.
 Realize that there is no way for you to know everything that is happening in their professional or personal life that may be a factor.
 I realized as I climbed the corporate ladder that often when I couldn’t fathom certain decisions made by upper leaders, it was generally not because they were complete dunces, but rather because they possessed information to which I wasn’t privileged.
-Be professional.
-Be kind.
-Always.

-9. Follow the Established Process!
+8. Follow the Established Process!

 If after careful consideration, reflection and digestion, you truly believe your performance review is materially unfair, follow the process to object, AFTER first discussing again with your boss.
 This is professional courtesy and they may actually agree with your objection if you make a fact based case.
 Once you go over your boss’ head, you are setting up an adversarial process.
 It is far better to try to resolve the disagreement more collaboratively, or at least more low key.
-This challenge needs to be done in a manner that preserves your relationship and ability to work together.
+This challenge needs to be done in a manner that preserves your relationship and ability to work together if possible.

-10. Take Action on What You Learned!
+9. Take Action on What You Learned!

 Incorporate any learnings into next year’s goal setting process!
 An ounce of Prevention is worth a pound of cure - and will help advance your career!